 You can download our ICC profile calibration here.
 This is provided for reference only and shouldn't be used, as the calibration values vary per individual unit even for the same model, due to manufacturing tolerances.

-Excellent SDR color gamut, with perfect coverage of the sRGB color space used by most content.
+Excellent SDR color gamut, with near-perfect coverage of the sRGB color space used in most content.
 It also has excellent coverage of the wider Adobe RGB color space used for some professional photo editing.

 Outstanding SDR color volume.
 It's mainly limited by the low contrast ratio, as it can't produce dark saturated colors very well.

-The Razer Raptor 27 has a very good HDR color gamut, with great coverage of the DCI P3 color space used by most current HDR content.
+The Razer Raptor 27 displays a wide color gamut, with great coverage of the DCI P3 color space used in most current HDR content.

 Mediocre HDR color volume.
-Unfortunately, colors aren't as bright in HDR as pure white, and it can't display dark, saturated colors very well.
+Unfortunately, colors aren't as bright in HDR, and it can't display dark, saturated colors very well.

 There are no signs of temporary image retention, even immediately after displaying our high-contrast static test image for ten minutes, which is great.